What is surgical thrombectomy?

-Before the procedure, you will be asked to sign a consent form.
-This gives your permission
+Before the procedure, you will be asked to sign a surgical consent form.
+This gives

-to do the procedure.
-It also states that you fully understand the risks and benefits
+during the procedure.
+Both consents also state that you fully understand the risks

 Talk with your doctor how to prepare for your surgery.
 Tell your doctor about all

 the medicines you take.
 This includes over-the-counter medicines such as aspirin,